Bit.Trip Void: Post-release

 Since its release, Bit.Trip Void has received generally positive reception, holding aggregate scores of 79 and 80.08% at Metacritic and GameRankings respectively.
-IGN's Daemon Hatfield praised the Atari 2600-like visuals and soundtrack, in particular the players' ability to contribute to it.
+IGNs Daemon Hatfield praised the Atari 2600-like visuals and soundtrack, in particular the players' ability to contribute to it.
 And while he found the game's appearance stylish, he found it too difficult to track the black squares when the background fades to black.
 He also derided the lack of online leaderboards, commenting that "it is becoming less and less acceptable to overlook the most basic of online functionality."
-GameSpot's Lark Anderson praised Void for making the traditionally difficult more forgiving with the implementation of checkpoints and continues, as well as its "risk-versus-reward" mechanic, which he describes as a "refreshing spin" on the bullet hell genre.
+GameSpots Lark Anderson praised Void for making the traditionally difficult more forgiving with the implementation of checkpoints and continues, as well as its "risk-versus-reward" mechanic, which he describes as a "refreshing spin" on the bullet hell genre.
 However, like Hatfield, he found fault in the lack of online leaderboards, adding that the number of levels is small.

 Video Gamer's James Orry named it one of their WiiWare recommendations, particularly if readers are looking for something a "little different".
-Eurogamer's Kristan Reed described it as a "deeply unhinged voyage into the realms of chiptune rhythm-action."
+Eurogamers Kristan Reed described it as a "deeply unhinged voyage into the realms of chiptune rhythm-action."
 Reed, however, did describe it as being difficult, and that even with checkpoints, the game is a "rough ride".
-Kotaku's Mike Fahey called the backgrounds psychedelic, and praised Gaijin Games for creating "compelling modern games with 8-bit sensibilities."
-Destructoid's Stella Wong called it a stellar entry in the series, praising its atmosphere.
+Kotakus Mike Fahey called the backgrounds psychedelic, and praised Gaijin Games for creating "compelling modern games with 8-bit sensibilities."
+Destructoids Stella Wong called it a stellar entry in the series, praising its atmosphere.
 She felt that the audio was less prominent than it was in Bit.Trip Core, comparing it to Rez.
 Official Nintendo Magazine described it as "Insanely hard retro magic."
 While NGamer found it to be a "one-trick pony", they called its idea "neat" and "well-executed".